 Saline helps loosen up all nasal mucus to make it easy to suction.
 If your child's nose is streaming, you may not need to use saline.
 However, first thing in the morning, snot may be dry and crusty and can easily stick inside the nasal cavity, so saline must be used first, to loosen everything up.

 Fill the enclosed spray bottle with saline solution: you don’t need to spend money at the chemist buying saline – it’s purified, salt water.
 Boil the jug, set aside 125ml to cool, then mix in 1/2tsp salt, and dispense into the enclosed, refillable spray bottle and shake well.
-Spare saline can be kept in the fridge.
+Spare saline can be kept in the fridge and discarded after 48 hours.

 Do 1 or 2 sprays of saline up each nostril first - it will loosen the mucus, and act as a natural antibacterial solution.
 Then, aspirate the nose using the SNOTTY, and do a final single spray of saline to leave in the nasal cavity.

-Please watch this You Tube video, to give some more ideas for safe usage...
+Please watch this You Tube video, for more ideas for safe usage...

 A Fun Game

-- Why not let your child use the SNOTTY on their 'sick' dolls and toys as a game first!
+- Then let your child use the SNOTTY on their 'sick' dolls and toys as a game!

 - Try doing a simple countdown game from 5, 4, 3, 2, 1 while operating, to show children it really only takes a few seconds.